 This maneuver is the most sensitive [87%].
 It is done as follows

-- In case of large thigh, position it over the knee of the examiner and stabilize it by putting downward pressure.
-With other hand, grasp the proximal tibia and attempt to move it anteriorly.
+- In case of a large thigh, position it over the knee of the examiner and stabilize it by putting downward pressure.
+With the other hand, grasp the proximal tibia and attempt to move it anteriorly.

 An excessive forward motion of the tibia without a firm end point indicates anterior cruciate ligament injury.

 Anterior Drawer Test

 This test also evaluates the soundness of anterior cruciate ligament

 - Place the patient in the supine position, flex the hip to 45°, and bend the knee to 90° and keep the foot planted firmly on the examination table.

 - Sitting on the dorsum of the foot, place both hands behind the knee and try to displace the proximal leg anteriorly.